Abdomen | CT / Ultrasound / MRI

 Works with CT, MRI, ultrasound, and X-ray reports.

-Hepatic steatosis is another term for fatty liver.
+A hepatic steatosis means the scan showed is another term for fatty liver.
 It means the liver stores more fat than expected.
-It is common and often found incidentally, but doctors still look at bloodwork, metabolic risk factors, and the rest of the liver appearance.
+It is common and often found incidentally.
+Doctors still look at bloodwork, metabolic risk factors, and the rest of the liver appearance.
+That still does not establish the cause or urgency by itself.

 Also seen as: fatty liver, fatty infiltration of the liver.